 - Prepare your return offline through Income Tax Utility and file return from your login on the e-filing website.

-In case your income is less than INR the basic exemption limit, you can still file a Nil ITR.
+In case your income is less than the basic exemption limit, you can still file a Nil ITR.
 Following are the benefits of filing Nil Tax Return:

 - Proof of Income: ITR serves as a proof of income of an individual for a particular financial year.
 It is considered as a valid income proof by the financial institutions while applying for a loan and it is also helpful while applying for a foreign country visa.

 - Avoid notices from IT Department: It is always a good practice to file a tax return then receiving notice from the IT Department.
-Tax Department sends Non-filers notice to taxpayers who do not file their tax return.
+Tax Department sends Non-filers notice to taxpayers who do not file their tax returns.
 Hence it is better to file nil return then receive a tax notice.

 - To Carry forward losses: To carry forward the losses of business to next financial year ITR filing is mandatory.
 Hence, it is good practice to file a tax return.